Atlas975/Notes/Languages&Compilation/CompilerConstruction/Analysis/Symbol_table.md

 - A stack can be used to manage ST's for nested blocks.
 New blocks (eg functions) are pushed and exited blocks are popped.
 	- Not suitable for multiple pass compilation as metadata is lost
 	- Complete symbol table also isn't available for runtime diagnostics
+- These data structures also typically need to be able to handle ==variable shadowing==

 ![[Pasted image 20240502155435.png|350|350]]